One Title. One State. Thousands Engaged in Literary Discussion.

 October 2025:

-Books and resources distributed to lending partners; fall author tour featuring free events in Big Rapids, Saugatuck-Douglas, Dowagiac, and Adrian.
+Books and resources distributed to lending partners; fall author tour featuring events in Big Rapids, Saugatuck-Douglas, Dowagiac, and Adrian.

 November 2025: